fragcolor-xyz/shards/docs/docs/functions/misc.md

 ## run

-Executes all the chains that have been scheduled on a given `node`.
+Executes all the wires that have been scheduled on a given `mesh`.

-`(run <params>)` takes two arguments: name of the node, and node iteration interval (no. of seconds between two node iterations).
+`(run <params>)` takes two arguments: name of the mesh, and mesh iteration interval (no. of seconds between two mesh iterations).

-*An optional 3rd argument defines the maximum node iterations to run.
+*An optional 3rd argument defines the maximum mesh iterations to run.
 This argument is a debug parameter - do not use for production.*

 === "Code"

     ```clojure linenums="1"
-    ;; define a node (main)
+    ;; define a mesh (main)
-    (defnode main)
+    (defmesh main)
-    ;; define a looped chain
+    ;; define a looped wire
-    (defloop chain-hi
+    (defloop wire-hi
         (Msg "Hello World!"))
-    ;; define a non-looped chain
+    ;; define a non-looped wire
-    (defchain chain-bye
+    (defwire wire-bye
         (Msg "Goodbye World"))
-    ;; schedule both the chains on this node
+    ;; schedule both the wires on this mesh
-    (schedule main chain-hi)
+    (schedule main wire-hi)
-    (schedule main chain-bye)
+    (schedule main wire-bye)
-    ;; run the node to execute scheduled chains
+    ;; run the mesh to execute scheduled wires
-    ;; time between node iterations - 0.02 secs
+    ;; time between mesh iterations - 0.02 secs
-    ;; max node iterations allowed - 5
+    ;; max mesh iterations allowed - 5
     (run main 0.02 5)
     ;; The last two args  may also be passed as mathematical expressions
     ;; (run main (/ 1 50) (+ 2 3))